 John co-founded O’Neil & Rueppel, LLP in 2009.
-Since then, the firm has consistently narrowed its focus so that now more than 90% or more of the firm’s work involves trusts and estates.
+Since then, the firm has consistently narrowed its focus so that now more than 90% or more of the firm’s work involves trusts and probate.
 John’s mission is to provide clear, effective advice and determined representation to his clients.

-John’s practice includes estate planning and trust and estate administration, but his primary focus is in trust and estates litigation.
+John is an experienced probate attorney, with a primary focus is in trust and estates litigation.
 John’s passion is for protecting elders and beneficiaries in danger of losing their assets or inheritances.
 John has obtained six and seven figure settlements for his clients in affirmative suits.
 He has also represented trustees and executors involved in property disputes, will contests, trust contests, and other forms of estate litigation.
 John’s track record is impeccable.

-- In the Matter of The Estate of Ruby Lee Twine - San Francisco: represented executor in litigation over assets of her mother’s estate.
+- In the Matter of The Estate of Ruby Lee Twine - San Francisco: represented executor in probate litigation over assets of her mother’s estate.
 Confirmed estate’s 50% interest in valuable San Francisco real estate worth over $1,200,000

 - In the Matter of the Lewis Family Decedent’s Trust – Marin: reclaimed trusteeship over usurped irrevocable trust and recovered over $500,000 in trust assets from wrongful trustee.